 Therefore, it’s imperative that the pH level of our blood remains as constant as any change can be fatal if left untreated.
 However, an altered pH often occurs as a result of a disease and not due to diet choices.

 pH levels and health

-Due to the necessity of keeping its blood pH neutral, the body uses acid-base homeostasis to closely regulate its pH balance.
+Due to the necessity of keeping its blood pH neutral, the body uses acid-based homeostasis to closely regulate its pH balance.
 Alkalosis, for one, occurs when the body’s fluids – including blood – become too alkaline.
 It often occurs as a result of liver or lung disease, low oxygen levels, or a sudden loss of electrolytes.
-Symptoms include confusion, dizziness and seizures.
+Symptoms include confusion, dizziness, and seizures.

 Acidosis, alternatively, occurs as a result of a high level of acid within the body’s fluids.
-Metabolic acidosis is often the form of acidosis linked with the alkaline diet as diet-induced metabolic acidosis results from an excessive consumption of animal products and a low intake of fruits and vegetables.
-Symptoms include confusion, fatigue and lethargy.
+A metabolic acidosis is often a form of acidosis linked with the alkaline diet as diet-induced metabolic acidosis results from excessive consumption of animal products and a low intake of fruits and vegetables.
+Symptoms include confusion, fatigue, and lethargy.

 The human body and unbalanced pH

 When it comes to balancing its pH levels, the body looks to the kidneys to help handle its acid load.
-The kidneys filter acid by sending it to your bladder where it can be removed from your system through urine.
+Kidneys filter acid by sending it to your bladder where it can be removed from your system through urine.
 This act does indeed alter the pH level in your urine.
-However, a urine test would only reveal how much acid you’ve just removed from your body thus the level of urine pH is a poor indicator of overall body pH.
+However, a urine test would only reveal how much acid you’ve just removed from your body.
+Therefore, the level of urine pH is a poor indicator of overall body pH.

 Carbon dioxide is another form of acid in the body that, when at high levels, can become toxic.
 It is filtered out by the lungs.